-Expanded Whistleblower Protections for Patients' Rights Advocates (AB 2317)
+Expanded Whistleblower Protections for State and Local Independent Contractors (AB 2317)

-Following on the heels of AB 403 which enacted whistleblower protections for legislative employees, this bill would enact Labor Code section 1102.51 to extend the protections of California's whistleblower statute to any county patients' rights advocates, as defined in Welfare and Institutions Code section 5520.
+Following on the heels of AB 403 which enacted whistleblower protections for legislative employees, this bill would enact Labor Code section 1102.51 to extend the protections of California's whistleblower statute to any state and local independent contractors and contracted entities tasked with receiving and investigating complaints from facilities, programs or services operated by state or local government.
 It would also provide that the general retaliation protections in Labor Code section 1102.5 shall apply to the state or local contracting entity.

-Status: Unanimously passed the Assembly and is pending in the Senate.
+Status: Unanimously passed the Assembly's Labor and Employment Committee, and is pending in the Appropriations Committee.